Mikbac/Dependency-status-scanner/README.md

     projects-->project_status_records;
 ```

+## Swagger

+Swagger is available by default through http://localhost:8080/api-docs-ui.

 ## Building container image

 Building a container image (multistage build with copied gradle wrapper to use the same version of gradle):